kevinkuns/qlance/documentation/control_systems.md

 * Test points.
 These are the points along the loop where signals can be probed or injected and are marked as arrows going into or out of the loop.
     * The difference between the `drive` and `pos` test points is described in detail in the examples, but can be understood simply as follows.
 The effects of radiation pressure can be thought of as a feedback loop.
 The block R is the closed loop transfer function of this radiation pressure loop, `drive` is the input signal to the loop, and `pos` is the output signal from the loop.
-    * The name used in PyTickle to refer to each test point is the same as the subscript in the figure.
+    * The name used in QLANCE to refer to each test point is the same as the subscript in the figure.
 So, for example, to compute the transfer function from `err` to `pos`, you'd use `cs.getTF(sig_to, pos, sig_from, err)`
     * The test point `spot` is not shown in the diagram but exists for angular DOFs to convert the test point `drive` into beamspot motion on an optic.
     * With the exception of `pos` (which only probes a signal) and `cal` (which only injects a signal), all test points can both probe and inject signals.